-Upon completion of the final connection(s) to the existing water distribution system the new watermain shall be flushed and chlorine residuals taken and recorded on the FORM 011 - Daily Chlorine Residual Log by the Department of Engineering and Public Works Water/Wastewater Division.

-Upon completion of the final connections, the third set of samples shall be taken.
+Upon completion of the final connection(s) to the existing water distribution system the new watermain shall be flushed and chlorine residuals taken and recorded on the FORM 011 - Daily Chlorine Residual Log by the Operations and Infrastructure Department - Water/Wastewater Division.
+A third set of samples shall be taken.
 The watermain shall remain isolated by way of valves when possible upon completion of the sampling until the results of the third set have met the requirements of the Safe Drinking Water Act, 2002 - Ontario Regulation 169/03.

-At the discretion of the Department of Engineering and Public and Works Water/Wastewater Division additional bacteriological may be required prior to the watermain being placed in service.
-Upon receiving satisfactory bacteriological samples results of the same, the watermain can be turned on provided the completed FORM 009 - Watermain Testing and Commissioning Report has been received and approved by the Department of Engineering and Public Works Water/Wastewater Division and all other authorities having jurisdiction including but not limited to Town of Georgina Building Department approvals and water meter installations.
+At the discretion of the Operations and Infrastructure Department - Water/Wastewater Division additional bacteriological may be required prior to the watermain being turned on.

+Upon receiving satisfactory bacteriological samples results, the watermain can be turned on to facilitate Fire Hydrant Flow Testing provided the completed FORM 009 - Watermain Testing and Commissioning Report has been received and the Operations and Infrastructure Department - Water/Wastewater Division is satisfied with the same and all other authorities having jurisdiction including but not limited to Town of Georgina Building Department approvals.